raafik980/raafik980.github.io/_posts/2024-01-24-charmm-python-interfacer.md

         set PY2CHARMMOUT py2charmm.out    !
 Name of the output file from the Python package

         QCHEm CHPYthon REMO SELE ( QMS .or. type QQH* ) END

+!!!!End: Added Section for Q-Chem-CHARMM interfacing with Python !!!!

 energy

 !